Aftershock06/NorthGarden/projectJournal.md

 3. Setup the ada-fruit.io site to gather the data
 4. updating the webfiles with visual studio code but having issues with merging files with extension
 5.

+## April 8th

+1. trying to build out the program and do a test run